 Since the early 1980s, the architectural range of tension bars have grown in popularity providing designers an opportunity to offer contemporary designs and solutions.

-The lighter carbon and stainless bars are used in white weight canopy’s facades and suspended structures the high strength bars provide support for bridge decks in bolstering bridges the good fatigue properties of the bar an important design feature in road tram pedestrian bridges alike.
+The lighter carbon and stainless bars are used in lightweight canopies, facades and suspended structures.
+The high strength bars provide support for bridge decks, in bolstering bridges the good fatigue properties of the bar are an important design feature in road, tram and pedestrian bridges alike.

 Benefits of Macalloy